 Day 2 (6/2/14): Flagstaff, AZ | the Grand Canyon | Albuquerque, NM

-The next morning, we headed up to the Grand Canyon.
+The next morning, we headed up to Grand Canyon National Park.
 The drive from Flagstaff was about 1.5 hours.
 We paid a $25 entrance fee for the park, and then we were at the Grand Canyon!
 We visited the South Rim area where we walked to Mather Point to check out the view.
 It was pretty impressive, although I have to say, it wasn’t as colorful as I thought it would be.
 But maybe we didn’t see the right section(s) of the Grand Canyon.
 We weren’t able to spend too much time there with the pups as it was pretty hot, but at least we got to see it!
 It was the first time Justin and I had ever seen the Grand Canyon.
+We’d love to be able to go back sometime with our RV or even a National Park RV Rental to really explore the world-famous canyon by hiking down into the natural wonder and floating through it on the Colorado River.
+How incredible would that be!
+We’ve added it to our list of places to go back to!
 After visiting the Grand Canyon, we set out for Albuquerque, NM where we ended up staying the night.

 Day 3 (6/3/14): Albuquerque, NM | Amarillo, TX | Oklahoma City, OK